2016 Berlin truck attack: Initial suspect

 On the evening of 19 December, police arrested a suspect, believed to have driven the truck during the attack, near the Berlin Victory Column.
 He had aroused suspicion by running away from the scene of the attack out of fear that he would be considered a suspect.
 The arrested man, initially identified only as Naved B. (later said to be Naved Baloch by the British newspaper The Guardian), denied involvement and was later identified as a 23-year-old asylum seeker from Turbat, Pakistan.
 The Berlin SEK police tactical unit stormed the hangar at the former Berlin Tempelhof Airport, which is used as a refugee camp, where the arrested man lived with six others in a room.
 His mobile phone was seized and analyzed.
 Police sources later suggested that they might have arrested "the wrong man" because the individual in custody did not carry gunshot residue or any marks that would indicate that he had been in a fight.
 Furthermore, forensic tests did not indicate that the suspect was inside the cab of the truck.
 Police therefore believed that the attacker might still be at large.

 German Public Prosecutor General Peter Frank said, "We have to get used to the idea that the man apprehended may not be the perpetrator or belong to the group of perpetrators."
 The man was released on the evening of 20 December due to lack of evidence.

 In an interview with The Guardian on 29 December, he narrated the incident of his arrest on 19 December.
-According to him, after leaving a friend's house and crossing a road in central Berlin on the evening, a car started following him after which he walked faster.
+According to him, after leaving a friend's house and crossing a road in central Berlin on the evening of the attack, a car started following him, after which he walked faster.
 When he realised that it was a police car, he stopped when they asked him to and showed his identification documents to them.
 He was allowed to go, but was called back seconds later and arrested.
 He claimed that he was tied up, blindfolded and also slapped by the police after refusing to undress for photographs.
 He said in the interview that he had gone into hiding, fearing for his life.
 The Guardian also said he had applied for asylum in Germany as a member of a secular separatist movement in Balochistan province of Pakistan.